digicatapult/sqnc-matchmaker-api/README.md

 Also process flows must be added to the chain with `npm run flows`.
 Process flows validate transactions that affect the chain.

 1. `MemberA` wants to create a `capacity`, which includes a parameters file to the parameters of the available capacity they have.
-The parameters file will be used by `Optimiser` when matching `capacity` with a `demand`.
+The parameters file will be used by `Optimiser` when matching `capacity` with a `order`.
 First `MemberA` must upload this parameters file to their local database with `POST /attachment`.
-2. They use the returned `id` for the `parametersAttachmentId` in the request body to `POST /capacity`.
+2. They use the returned `id` for `parametersAttachmentId` in the request body to `POST /capacity`.
 At this point, the `capacity` only exists in the `MemberA` database.
 3. When `MemberA` is ready for the `capacity` to exist on chain they `POST capacity/{capacityId}/creation`. `MemberB` and `Optimiser` can now see the `capacity` if their node is running and connected.
-4. `MemberB` creates an `order`, which includes a parameters file to describe the parameters of their order.
+4. `MemberB` creates an `order` in a similar manner to creating a `capacity`.
+It includes a parameters file to describe the parameters of their order.
 5. When `MemberB` is ready for the `order` to exist on chain they `POST order/{id}/creation`.
 6. `Optimiser` can now create a `match2` that matches a single `capacity` with a single `order`.
 They supply these as an `id` for `demandA` and `demandB`.
-It doesn't matter if which is `demandA` and which is `demandB`.
+It doesn't matter which is `demandA` and which is `demandB`.
 7. When `Optimiser` is ready for the `match2` to exist on chain they `POST match2/{id}/propose`.

 //TODO the accept steps